gagin/llm-style/README.md

 <figure>
 <img src="example.png" alt="example.png" />
-<figcaption><em>(Above: Example using the new default 'adaptive' style theme on a dark terminal.
+<figcaption><em>(Above: Example using the default 'adaptive'/hybrid style theme on a dark terminal.
 While aiming for legibility on both light and dark backgrounds, colors like yellow/cyan may appear bright.
 Consider a dark-specific theme for better aesthetics if you primarily use a dark terminal.)</em></figcaption>
 </figure>

 ## Motivation